-- Sole proprietorship or partnership - you might not need to file any paperwork.
+- Sole proprietorship or partnership - You do not need to file any paperwork.

-- Limited liability partnership - you’ll have to fill in a Registration Form with the Texas Secretary of State.
+- Limited liability partnership - You will have to fill in a Registration Form with the Texas Secretary of State.

-- LLC - you’ll need to file a Certificate of Formation with the Texas Secretary of State.
+- LLC - You will need to file a Certificate of Formation with the Texas Secretary of State.
 Whether you are forming a partnership or LLC in Texas, the cost of registering is $300.

 After your initial registration, you will have to keep up with annual report filing requirements.
 The report itself is typically very brief.
 But you’ll need to pay a renewal fee of $200 each year.

 Once you have the appropriate business license in Texas, you’ll need to carefully document any financial activity to accurately report and pay your taxes.
-As a small business in Texas, you’ll have to apply for a sales tax permit with the Comptroller of Public Accounts.
+As a small business in Texas, you’ll have to apply for a sales and use permit with the Comptroller of Public Accounts

 Additionally, certain businesses may need to apply for required licenses and permits.
 For example, construction businesses will need to file for additional permits.